MUSA-550-Fall-2022/the-success-of-a-movie/index.md

 Therefore, by analyzing trailer views data scraped from YouTube, the result of our analysis valids the idea that movie trailers play a significant role on promting film and marketing campaign.

 # 3. Do Music Scores Contribute to Movie Success?

+Music has always been an important part of almost every aspect of life, and music can make people laugh, make people cry, elicit emotions.
+We wanted to find out whether music is still significant in film industry through analyzing the data we found from Movie wave, IMDB, and TMDB.

 ![music vs imdb](/assets/img/imdb-music.png)